-In 2012, state and federal documents were reviewed for fourteen copper mines representing 89% of U.S. copper production in 2010 - the most recent data on copper production available from the U.S. Geological Survey at that time.
+In 2012, state and federal documents were reviewed for fourteen copper sulfide mines representing 89% of U.S. copper production in 2010 - the most recent data on copper production available from the U.S. Geological Survey.
+These mines provided a representative view of the types of environmental impacts resulting from the development of copper sulfide deposits, focusing on pipeline spills, tailings failures and water collection and treatment failures.